-This promising area has been reviewed by Galvao et al. 107 and in 2010 by Orsolic 230 showing that there are numerous antitumor effects in cell culture and animal tests.
+This promising area has been reviewed by Galvao et al. 101 and in 2010 by Orsolic 220 showing that there are numerous antitumor effects in cell culture and animal tests.

-Thus regular propolis consumption could have a preventive anticancer effect275.
+Thus regular propolis consumption could have a preventive anticancer effect.

 On the other hand, there are very few human studies.
 One major threat for women is the human papilloma virus (HPV) infection which can lead to cervical cancer, which is the most frequent cancer in women, especially in the developing world.
 But even in Western countries there are many HPV-associated dysplasias which require surgery by means of conisation or even hysterectomy.
-Two studies have shown that propolis-containing local therapy can eradicate HPV infections within six months.
-In a randomised trial, HPV infections were present after three months of treatment in 28% of patients treated with propolis compared to 90% in the control group 140.
-Similarly, another study described an improvement in PAP smears of 76% with the use of propolis 141.
+In a randomised trial, HPV infections were present after three months of treatment in 28% of patients treated with propolis compared to 90% in the control group .
+Similarly, another study described an improvement in PAP smears of 76% with the use of propolis .
 Here, treatment with bee products offers an interesting approach which could avoid invasive surgery.

 CAPE-rich water-miscible extract propolis suppressed completely the growth of a human NF1 cancer called MPNST (malignant peripheral nerve sheath tumor) and caused an almost complete regression of human NF2 Schwannoma tumor, both grafted in nude mice.
-The same preparation is currently tested on patients ^{86, 204}
+The same preparation is currently tested on patients

-Regular consumption of propolis food supplements can have a preventive effect against mutation linked cancers in humans 275
+Regular consumption of propolis food supplements can have a preventive effect against mutation linked cancers in humans

-In a controlled clinical trials it was shown that propolis treatment prevented oral mucositis in breast cancer patients256 and in head and neck patients45
+In a controlled clinical trials it was shown that propolis treatment prevented oral mucositis in breast cancer patients and in head and neck patients

 Supplementation with propolis capsules (400 mg, 3 times daily) for 10 consecutive days before radiotherapy of breast cancer (BC) patients, during the course of radiation treatment and 10 days after completing the radiotherapy was tested in clinical study (against a control).
 There wwas a measurable protection against DNA damage caused by ionizing radiation in BC patients leukocytes and inhibits bonucleotide reductase M2 subunit overexpression.
-Moreover, propolis has beneficial effects on the serum antioxidant capacity and improves the digestive utilization of iron and the regeneration efficiency of hemoglobin210.
+Moreover, propolis has beneficial effects on the serum antioxidant capacity and improves the digestive utilization of iron and the regeneration efficiency of hemoglobin.